-The Board recognizes that visiting speakers may be of specific persuasions and that their topics may be controversial.
+The Board recognizes that visiting speakers may be of specific viewpoints and that their topics may be controversial.
 If they are prohibited from speaking because of their points of view, academic freedom is endangered.
-Students need to examine issues upon which there is disagreement and to practice analyzing problems, gathering and organizing facts, discriminating between facts and opinions, discussing differing viewpoints and drawing tentative conclusions.
+Students need to examine issues upon which there is disagreement and practice analyzing problems, gathering and organizing facts, discriminating between facts and opinions, discussing differing viewpoints, and drawing tentative conclusions.
 The Board also recognizes that many topics are not suitable for younger or less mature students.
 When correctly handled, the use of controversial speakers becomes an invaluable component in accomplishing the goals of citizenship education.
 However, this places a serious responsibility on the professional staff members to correctly structure the learning situation involving a speaker.

-Legal Reference: I.C. § 33-512 Governance of schools
+Legal Reference: I.C. § 33-512 District Trustees - Governance of Schools

-Policy History: Adopted on: August 10, 2009 Revised on: July 9, 2012
+Policy History: Adopted on: Revised on: Reviewed on: